-Pubic and underarm hair: You will start to grow hair around your pubic area (around your vagina) and under your arms.
-This usually happens after you start to develop breasts, but for many girls, pubic hair starts first.
+Pubic and underarm hair: You will start to grow hair around your pubic area (above vulva) and under your arms.
+This usually happens after you start to develop breasts, but for some girls, pubic hair starts first.
 You will probably get pubic hair before you get underarm hair.
 Underarm hair usually comes near the end of puberty.
-At first, you will probably just have a few fine hairs in your pubic area and under your arms.
+At first, you will likely just have a few fine hairs in your pubic area and under your arms.
 Late in puberty, the hair will become thicker and curlier.
-Some girls decide to shave the hair under their arms.
+Some girls decide to remove the hair under their arms.
 There are no health reasons to do so, but some girls simply prefer not to have underarm hair.
 It’s up to you if you want to shave.
 Talk to your mom or another adult that you feel comfortable talking to about this.

 Diagrams below show the 5 stages of pubic hair development:

 Growth spurt and body shape change: Most girls have a growth spurt the year before they get their menstrual period.
 Your feet and hands will usually be the first parts to grow, and then the rest of your body will follow.
 After you get your first period, you will grow more slowly.
 But you will probably grow about another 1 or 2 inches after your first period.
 During puberty, your hips will get wider as your waist gets smaller.
 You will develop a healthy, curvy shape.
 Talk to your health care provider if you are not growing and changing by age 13.
 It’s important to get check-ups during puberty to make sure that you are healthy.